 Am I using the wrong kind of cane?

 While I have several different blindness canes, all of them are collapsible with a large white tip and have a colored stripe on the end.
 A student in one of my freshman classes made a comment that I was using the “wrong” type of cane, and that my cane should be solid white and not be able to collapse.
-While the cane they described is very helpful for many different people, I prefer to have my collapsible cane that I can easily store.
+While the cane they described is very popular on TV shows with blind characters, I prefer to have a collapsible cane that I can easily store.
 My cane is the right kind of cane because it is the correct size for my height, has a strong tip, and helps me get where I need to go.
 All of the other details about appearance and aesthetics are irrelevant, and people should use whatever type of cane they like the best.

 - Decoding The Tips of Blindness Canes